jjb/key-tree-dish/README.md

 The solution is to generate a static cache of the website and keep it on disk.
 This works for a single-server environment, or a highly customized environment where many servers are set up to access a NAS or something similar.
 But neither of those solutions are very [12-factor](http://12factor.net/).

 What we would like is a memcache-like system, but with much cheaper storage.
-Getting this at the cost of performance is acceptable for objects of this size.
+Getting this in exchange for less performance is acceptable for objects of this size.
 So, in a nutshell, I want a key-value store that's 1/10 the storage cost of memcache, and it's okay if it's 1/10 the speed as well.

 Another problem I have with memcache and redis is they are underfeatured for managing higher-level composed objects, because it takes extra application logic to figure out how to expire the object (when any 1 of dozens of sub-objects are changed), and there is no way to expire a group of objects.
 Put another way: